This Monday, Mick will facilitate. He shares:

 Now more than ever we need to breathe through these challenging times present in us and around us.
 We breathe to settle the mind and body.
 We breathe to reconnect with ourselves.
 We breathe to connect with the wider web of suffering and joy through practicing compassion, love, sympathetic joy and equanimity.

 When we connect through the Four Immeasurables we are reminded that we are not separate entities, but connected parts of the vast web of life.
 Our experience of compassion, the wish for another to be free of suffering, reminds us of our interconnectedness or interbeing.
-We feel the pain of the families in Florida, we feel love towards our family, we feel joy for accomplishments of those close to us, or for an Olympian whose story of resilience and success touches our heart.
+We feel the pain of the families that are separated at our borders, we feel love towards our family, we feel joy for accomplishments of those close to us, such as graduates this time of year.

 We are part of a wider web, remember?
 One way to be with it all is to remember, and connect with the fact that just as I suffer, so do millions of others in the same way.
 We all experience the wide range of joys and sorrows in the midst of our unique lives.
 So, then what?
 We cultivate our connectedness by returning to and connecting first with our body and our breath, then with our smaller circles of support.
 In these places and spaces we receive support and are reminded of our interbeing.
 We are not alone.
 We have our mindfulness practice to come home to, and we have this sangha and the the other sanghas in our life of family and friends.

 All of this is very nice food for thought, food for the mind.
-Because real felt experience is greater than intellectual knowing, this week after our walking meditation we will engage in a meditation in which we will explore and experience Compassion, Loving Kindness, Sympathetic Joy and Equanimity.
+Because real felt experience is greater than intellectual knowing, this week during our second meditation period we will engage in a meditation in which we will explore and experience Compassion, Loving Kindness, Sympathetic Joy and Equanimity.